Beer Cheese Dip

 The best beer cheese dip ingredients

-- Beer - Pabst Blue Ribbon is the best beer for beer cheese dip.
+- Beer: Pabst Blue Ribbon is the best beer for beer cheese dip.
 If you're looking for a pub-style beer cheese dip, trust me the flavor is spot on!
 You can use any beer of your preference.

-- Egg yolk - Creates a silky smooth base for the seasonings and cheddar cheese.
+- Egg yolk: Creates a silky smooth base for the seasonings and cheddar cheese.

-- Seasonings - Garlic powder, salt, pepper, smoked paprika, mustard and Worcestershire sauce.
+- Seasonings: Garlic powder, salt, pepper, smoked paprika, mustard, and Worcestershire sauce.

 How to make the best beer cheese dip

-Cook the heavy cream, egg yolk and seasonings over medium heat until just simmering.
-Add the beer and shredded cheese.
-Stir for one minute, remove from heat and continue to stir until the cheese has melted completely.
+- Stir for one minute, remove from heat, and continue to stir until the cheese has melted completely.

-Transfer to a serving dish and serve hot with soft sourdough pretzels!
+- Transfer to a serving dish and serve immediately.

-How to store and reheat
+How to Store and Reheat

-Store leftovers, covered in the fridge, for up to 3 days.
+Store leftovers covered in the fridge for up to 3 days.

 Beer Cheese Dip Recipe